ogrim/ogrim-emacs-config/README.md

-## Live Coding Emacs setup for Overtone
-My .emacs was long overdue for a cleanup,
+## My .emacs config

-I am amazed with the modularity and cleanliness of the live-coding-emacs, and decided to fix up my own config.
+My .emacs was long overdue for a cleanup.
+As I am amazed with the modularity and cleanliness of the live-coding-emacs, and decided to merge my own config with the overtone/live-coding-emacs.

 Also, check out the original: https://github.com/overtone/live-coding-emacs